Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 -	Flow control = None
 -	Parity = None

-Power on the SOM board by connecting the power supply and observer the LED’s illuminating.
+Power on the SOM board by connecting the power supply into J12 and into the wall outlet.
+Observe the LED’s illuminating to indicate power.

+Plug USB cable connected into J4 into your local computer and proceed to the next part below:

 [Go to Part 2: Running through AA1](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%202:%20Running%20through%20AA1.md)